 Each scanline of a glyph image, from top to bottom, is zero-padded on the right to a multiple of the number of bits specified by FORMAT.SCANLINE-PAD.
 The scanline is then divided from left to right into a sequence of FORMAT.SCANLINE-UNIT bits.
 The bits of each unit are then arranged such that the left-most pixel is stored in the most- or least-significant bit, according to FORMAT.BIT-ORDER-MSB.
 The bytes of each unit are then arranged such that the most- or least-significant byte, according to FORMAT.BYTE-ORDER-MSB, is transmitted first.
-Finally, the units are arranged such that the left-most is transmitted first and the right-most is transmitted last.
+Finally, the units are arranged such that the left-most is transmitted last.